halilkaya/wppy/README.md

 wppy
 ====

-wppy is a tool to get the latest version of Wordpress and install it.
+wppy is a tool to get the latest version of Wordpress and install it in one-line command.